BOTOX® Side Effects

 As stated, BOTOX® for TMJ disorder does require multiple injections around the jaw and mouth.
 Although these injections do not cause a significant amount of discomfort, they can irritate the skin and underlying tissues.
 As a result, bruising is a fairly common side effect of BOTOX® treatment.
 When bruising does develop, it is often minor.
 Most people will notice just a slight yellowing of the skin or the appearance of light blue/purple bruises.
 Since they are not severe, bruises from BOTOX® treatment will usually dissipate within about a week.
 In the meantime, any bruising that is present can be covered up with a light layer of concealer or foundation.

-At North Pier Dental Associates, PC, Dr. William J. Couvelis and his team offer a comprehensive range of services to meet all of your oral health needs, including treatment of TMJ disorder.
-If you would like to learn more about BOTOX® for TMJ disorder, and whether you may be an ideal candidate for this treatment technique, contact us at your earliest convenience.
+At North Pier Dental Associates, Dr. William J. Couvelis and his team offer a comprehensive range of services to meet all of your oral health needs, including treatment of TMJ disorder.
+If you would like to learn more about BOTOX® for TMJ disorder, and whether you may be an ideal candidate for this treatment technique, request an appointment today.
 We look forward to hearing from you!